tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/during/week1.md

   * Keep track of a phone number for each person
 * Attempt 4: Hashes inside a Hash
   * Keep track of a phone number and an email address and a birthdate for each person
-* Attempt 5: Array of Hashes
+* Attempt 5: Arrays inside Hashes
   * Keep track of multiple email addresses for each person.
 * Markdown
 * READMEs